SudharakaP/UCSDUnfoldingMaps/README.md

 ## Notes on Using the Code

-This is a skeleton to use Unfolding in Eclipse as well as some starter code for the Object Oriented Programming in Java course offered by UC San Diego through Coursera.

 A very basic Unfolding demo you'll find in the source folder in the default package.
 For more examples visit http://unfoldingmaps.org, or download the template with examples.